RichardRosario/deducto/README.md

 # deducto

-My first attemp to create an online Markdown bin..
+My first attemp to create an online Markdown interface to test web languages online(HTML, CSS, JAVASCRIPT)..

+## Click the GREEN button
-Download or clone the repo
+at the top-right to Download or clone the repo

-run "npm install", then run "npm start"
+run "npm install", then run "npm start" or

+run "meteor" at the CLI